Students New to Disability Services

 All documentation is reviewed on an individual basis, and the student and service provider jointly agree upon accommodations for students with disabilities.
 All documentation must be within three years.
 Please allow 48 hours (two business days) to process requests for accommodations.

-Steps for New Disability Students
+Steps for Students New to Disability Services

 - Read over guidelines for documentation.